chrismphy/COP-4020-Alternative-Language-Project/readme.md

 - Julie can handle file ingestion through built-in functions such as open,read, writen and close.
 It can also use the CSV package, which is used to read and write to CSV files efficiently.
 For more complex data manipulation during the process of injesting data, I used the DataFrames package to store data in a table-like structure.

 Conditional Statements:
 - Julia supports all typical conditional statements such as If-else statements (if, elseif, else, etc), as well as the ternary operator '?:', which is a shorthand for if-else conditions.
-For example, for the following statement: 'released_year = isa(cell.launch_status, String) ? nothing : cell.launch_status'.
-If the value of launch_status is a string, then set it to nothing.
+For example, for the following statement 'released_year = isa(cell.launch_status, String) ? nothing : cell.launch_status', if the value of launch_status is a string, then set it to nothing.
 Else, set it to cell.launch_status.

 Assignment Statements:

 - Julia has a relatively straightforward approach to handling assignment statements, with some interesting features tailored for data manipulation and computing.
 Julia handles a basic assignment using the '=' operator.
 Julia allows multiple assignments in a single statement.
 For example a,b= 5,10 assigns 5 to a and 10 to b.
 A somewhat unique feature is how Julia supports destructuring or unpacking assignments such as the following: [a,b,c]=[10,20,30], implies a=10,b=20,c=30.
 Julia also supports increment and update assignments in the same way as python.
 For example x +=1 implies we increment x by 1, and x*=2 implies we multiply x by 2 and assign the result to x.
-Another unique approach in Julia is found when rebinging constants.
-For example, in Julia, const does not mean that a variable's value cannot change.
+Another unique approach in Julia is found when rebinding constants.
+For example, in Julia, 'const' does not mean that a variable's value cannot change.
 It means the variable's type cannot change.
 This is different from C and Java.
 This features is intended to help speed performance by allowing the compiler to make assumptions about the types but still provide some flexibility in how the constants can be used.

 Loops: